diffplug/blowdryer/README.md

 ## Requirements

-Requires Java 8+ and Gradle 6+.
-It is possible to use with older versions  of Gradle all the way back to TODO with the following workaround:
+Requires Java 8+, highly recommended Gradle 6+.

+### Gradle 5.0+ workaround

+There is a workaround to allow Gradle 5.0+

 ```gradle
 // buildSrc/build.gradle